How is Sleep Related to Development?

 School children (6-13 years)

 Generally, school children will need approximately 9-11 hours of sleep a day.
 At this stage, children become more open to outside factors such as TV, media and internet.
-This can have a massive effect on a child’s sleeping pattern, especially if they are allowed to use these more regularly, particularly before bedtime.
 Studies have shown that children who watch TV before bed often struggle to sleep and have bad sleeping patterns which can often lead to them not getting the required amount of sleep they need.